MakerM1/chip8.js/README.md

 ## Why I Built This

 I created this project to learn more about emulators and low-level computing.
-It’s a great way to start building more complex emulators like the NES.
+It's a great way to start building more complex emulators like the NES.

 ## Resources